 Until further notice, Shepherd’s Pantry will deliver food items to clients in their cars.
 Please enter at the Church Road entrance and follow the volunteer’s instructions.
 Parking lots now open at 9:15.
 Thank you for working with us as we strive to make this new system efficient and safe for all.

 We at the Shepherd’s Pantry are very grateful and thankful for the incredible outpouring of support from this community with donations of non-perishable food items and cash.
 Right now we could also use help with donations of the following nonperishable items:

 Cash donations are used to buy fresh produce and eggs for our families in addition to non-perishables.

 Note: Due to regulations we cannot accept expired items for donation.

-Donations may be dropped off at the entrance St. Matthew’s Church in Windham, NH.
-The church is open 7 days a week from 8am-8pm.
+Donations may be dropped off Monday – Thursday 9am – 4pm at the St. Matthew’s Church Parish Hall in Windham, NH.

 Also Shaw’s Supermarket in Windham, NH has a donation box at the store exit.
 Please consider purchasing and dropping off a donation for The Shepherd’s Pantry at the Shaw’s exit.
 We greatly appreciate any and all donations.